OpenEvalProject/evals/manuscripts/elife-24336/v1/manuscript.md

 ## Abstract

-10.7554/eLife.24336.001 Eukaryotic 14-3-3 proteins have been implicated in the regulation of diverse biological processes by phosphorylation-dependent protein-protein interactions.
+Eukaryotic 14-3-3 proteins have been implicated in the regulation of diverse biological processes by phosphorylation-dependent protein-protein interactions.
 The Arabidopsis genome encodes two groups of 14-3-3s, one of which – epsilon – is thought to fulfill conserved cellular functions.
 Here, we assessed the in vivo role of the ancestral 14-3-3 epsilon group members.
 Their simultaneous and conditional repression by RNA interference and artificial microRNA in seedlings led to altered distribution patterns of the phytohormone auxin and associated auxin transport-related phenotypes, such as agravitropic growth.
 Moreover, 14-3-3 epsilon members were required for pronounced polar distribution of PIN-FORMED auxin efflux carriers within the plasma membrane.
 Defects in defined post-Golgi trafficking processes proved causal for this phenotype and might be due to lack of direct 14-3-3 interactions with factors crucial for membrane trafficking.
 Taken together, our data demonstrate a fundamental role for the ancient 14-3-3 epsilon group members in regulating PIN polarity and plant development.
-DOI: http://dx.doi.org/10.7554/eLife.24336.001

 ## Introduction

 Members of the eukaryotic 14-3-3 family are highly conserved eukaryotic proteins that have been implicated in the regulation of distinct cellular processes by protein-protein interactions.
 Notably, 14-3-3 proteins bind to phosphoserine/phosphothreonine motifs in a sequence-specific manner and are required to change the activity state of the respective target protein.
-They enforce conformational changes, act as intermolecular bridge or modify the subcellular localization of their clients (
+They enforce conformational changes, act as intermolecular bridge or modify the subcellular localization of their clients (Mackintosh, 2004).
+Plant 14-3-3s have been demonstrated to be of utmost importance for the regulation of enzymes that are crucial for nutrient uptake and processing, such as the plasma membrane (PM) H+-ATPase and nitrate reductase.
+Yet, another key aspect of 14-3-3 activity is the modification of transcriptional regulators involved in phytohormone action, such as BRASSINAZOLE-RESISTANT1, or in developmental signaling, such as the floral mediator (de Boer et al., 2013).
+While the individual studies focusing on particular 14-3-3 client proteins have generated substantial insight into the function of plant 14-3-3s, the question of functional diversity among 14-3-3 isoforms is still not fully resolved.
+Arabidopsis thaliana expresses thirteen 14-3-3 isoforms which can be divided into two major phylogenetic groups, the non-epsilon group (eight members) and the ancestral epsilon group (five members) (Figure 1A).
+Members of both groups are present in all plant genomes sequenced so far.
+The phylogenetic relationship of 14-3-3 isoforms from six plant species (A. thaliana, Solanum lycopersicum, Medicago truncatula, Populus trichocarpa, Oryza sativa, Physcomitrella patens) and their expression patterns (based on publicly accessible RNA-seq or microarray data) are depicted in Figure 1—figure supplement 1 and Figure 1—source data 1, respectively.
+Except for the moss, P. patens, the total transcript level of all non-epsilon members in a given plant species is generally higher than that of the epsilon group isoforms.
+However, whether this relates to lower amounts of 14-3-3 epsilon proteins in individual cells or tissues remains unclear.
+The ancestral epsilon group may mediate fundamental cellular features while non-epsilon members may perform organism-specific functions (Ferl et al., 2002).
+In this regard, it has recently been shown that the Arabidopsis 14-3-3 isoform kappa (non-epsilon) is required for PHOTOTROPIN2-mediated blue-light-induced stomatal opening (Tseng et al., 2012).
+However, with the exception of upsilon, the knockout mutant of which flowers late under long day conditions (Mayfield et al., 2012), several single and double T-DNA-induced loss-of-function alleles of non-epsilon isoforms are indistinguishable from wild type under normal growth conditions and even quadruple mutants showed only a mild reduction of primary root length (van Kleeff et al., 2014).
+Nevertheless, under given abiotic stress conditions, a certain specificity of defined double mutants was uncovered (van Kleeff et al., 2014).
+Taken together, functional overlap seems to be a predominant issue among non-epsilon 14-3-3 members.
+So, what about the ancient epsilon group in Arabidopsis?

 ![Figure 1.](https://cdn.elifesciences.org/articles/24336/elife-24336-fig1-v1.jpg)

-**Figure 1.:** Arabidopsis 14-3-3 isoforms and expression of genomic 14-3-3:GFP fusions under the control of the endogenous promoter.(A) Unrooted phylogenetic tree of the Arabidopsis 14-3-3 protein family.
+**Figure 1.:** (A) Unrooted phylogenetic tree of the Arabidopsis 14-3-3 protein family.
 Maximum parsimony analyses were performed using PAUP 4.0b10 (Altivec) with the bootstrap-algorithm and 1000 replica.
 (B, C) Expression of iota-GFP is restricted to pollen.
 (D) to (G) Pi-GFP is exclusively expressed in the chalazal cyst of the seed (D, E) and the connective tissue of the anthers (F, G).
 (H) to (O) The expression of nu-GFP is ubiquitous.
 Expression in seeds (H), seedlings (I), root tips (J), roots (K), hypocotyl (L), leaf epidermis (M) and floral organs (N, O) is shown.
 (P) to (S) Mu-GFP (P, R) and merge with FM4-64 (Q, S) in epidermal root cells (elongation zone) of seedlings (4d) treated with CHX (50 μM) for 60 min followed by treatment with CHX (P, Q) or CHX and 50 μM BFA (R, S) for 60 min.
 Note that mu-GFP localizes to both nucleus and cytoplasm but accumulates in BFA bodies upon inhibitor treatment.
-Arrowheads indicate nuclei, arrows mark BFA bodies.DOI: http://dx.doi.org/10.7554/eLife.24336.00210.7554/eLife.24336.003Figure 1—source data 1.Normalized data for the expression of 14-3-3 isoforms (absolute signal intensities) were obtained from the eFP Browser of the Bio-Analytic Resource for Plant Biology (BAR) (http://bar.utoronto.ca) (microarray data: A. thaliana, M. truncatula, P. trichocarpa, O. sativa, P. patens) or the Tomato Functional Genomics Database (http://ted.bti.cornell.edu/cgi-bin/TFGD/digital/home.cgi) (RNA-seq data: S. lycopersicum).
-Expression of ubiquitin is depicted for comparison.
-Individual Excel sheets have been created for the different plant species.
-Each Excel sheet lists detailed information of 14-3-3s, such as gene ID and phylogenetic subgroup as well as the origin of expression data including references.DOI: http://dx.doi.org/10.7554/eLife.24336.003
+Arrowheads indicate nuclei, arrows mark BFA bodies.

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/24336/elife-24336-fig1-figsupp1-v1.jpg)

 **Figure 1—figure supplement 1.:** Multiple alignment of 14-3-3 isoforms from A. thaliana (At), S. lycopersicum (TFT), M. truncatula (Mt), P. trichocarpa (Pt), O. sativa (Os), and P. patens (Pp) was performed using CLC Main Workbench 7.8.
 A maximum likelihood phylogenetic tree was constructed with 10,000 bootstrap replicates.
 Bootstrap support values are shown on each node.
 The two major groups are marked with different background colors.
-Detail information of 14-3-3s from the six plant species are listed in Figure 1.DOI: http://dx.doi.org/10.7554/eLife.24336.004
+Detail information of 14-3-3s from the six plant species are listed in Figure 1.

 ![Figure 1—figure supplement 2.](https://cdn.elifesciences.org/articles/24336/elife-24336-fig1-figsupp2-v1.jpg)

-**Figure 1—figure supplement 2.:** 14-3-3 mu T-DNA allele (SALK_004455) under continuous light.The primers indicated in the schematic representation of the T-DNA insertion (lower panel) were used to identify homozygous plants.
-The control PCR reactions contain no input genomic DNA.DOI: http://dx.doi.org/10.7554/eLife.24336.005
+**Figure 1—figure supplement 2.:** The primers indicated in the schematic representation of the T-DNA insertion (lower panel) were used to identify homozygous plants.
+The control PCR reactions contain no input genomic DNA.

 With the exception of omicron, no single T-DNA-induced knockout mutant of epsilon group members has been described so far.
 Omicron seems to participate in the regulation of iron acquisition (Yang et al., 2013), while a knockdown allele of mu exhibited exaggerated Pi starvation responses (Cao et al., 2007).
 The same mu allele was later shown to have shorter roots under constant light (Mayfield et al., 2012) or water stress (He et al., 2015).
 In summary, the in vivo role of the epsilon group is virtually unknown.
 Furthermore, the important question of whether the ancestral epsilon group members indeed fulfill rather basal cellular functions remains largely unresolved.
 Here, we tackle this question by conditional knockdown of the entire 14-3-3 epsilon group in Arabidopsis seedlings (three of the five isoforms are expressed in seedlings).
 Interference with their function led to pronounced defects in PIN polar distribution and associated auxin-mediated plant development.
 At the cellular level, in vivo visualization of endocytic cargo revealed defects in defined post-Golgi trafficking processes.
 14-3-3 proteins co-immunoprecipitated with several factors crucial for membrane trafficking, suggesting that lack of these interactions might underlie the mutant phenotype.

 ## Results and discussion

-## Expression of 14-3-3 isoforms
+### Expression of 14-3-3 isoforms

 To determine the expression pattern of Arabidopsis 14-3-3 isoforms (Figure 1A), translational fusions between their genomic sequences, comprising the respective promoter, and the reporter green fluorescent protein (GFP) were constructed.
 The analysis of transgenic Arabidopsis revealed a strict tissue-specific expression pattern for two of the epsilon-group members.
 Expression of iota (AT1G26480) is restricted to pollen, while pi (AT1G78220) is exclusively expressed in anthers and the chalazal cyst of the seed (Figure 1B–G).
 Yet another epsilon group member, omicron (AT1G34760), is expressed in anthers too, but also moderately in roots and cotyledons.

 Overall, however, the expression of the remaining 10 non-epsilon and epsilon isoforms occurs in neither a tissue-specific nor a developmentally regulated manner (isoform nu shown in Figure 1H–O).
 Thus, in Arabidopsis, differences in the expression patterns of 14-3-3 isoforms are not assumed to contribute to possible isoform specificity.
 The same applies to the majority of isoforms expressed in S. lycopersicum, M. truncatula, P. trichocarpa, O. sativa and P. patens (Figure 1—source data 1).

-## RNAi and amiRNA of 14-3-3 epsilon members interferes with plant growth and development
+### RNAi and amiRNA of 14-3-3 epsilon members interferes with plant growth and development

 Unfortunately, we did not identify T-DNA-induced null alleles for most of the epsilon group members.
-It has previously been reported that a knockdown of the 14-3-3 isoform mu (SALK_004455) caused significantly shorter roots in constant light (
+It has previously been reported that a knockdown of the 14-3-3 isoform mu (SALK_004455) caused significantly shorter roots in constant light (Mayfield et al., 2012).
+The homozygous SALK line, however, did not show a striking phenotype in our hands (Figure 1—figure supplement 2; see also: [Cao et al., 2007; He et al., 2015]).
+Thus, we designed ethanol-inducible RNA interference (RNAi) (Figure 2, Figure 2—figure supplement 1) and artificial microRNA (amiRNA) (Figure 2—figure supplement 1) constructs to suppress the function of those epsilon group members that are rather ubiquitously expressed, namely epsilon (AT1G22300), mu (AT2G42590) and omicron (AT1G34760).
+We analyzed independent homozygous transgenic lines that are referred to as emo-RNAi (three lines) and amiRNA-(em)o (one line) plants, respectively.

 ![Figure 2.](https://cdn.elifesciences.org/articles/24336/elife-24336-fig2-v1.jpg)

-**Figure 2.:** emo-RNAi causes growth retardation phenotypes.(A) to (F) Seedlings (wildtype and three independent emo-RNAi lines) grown either for 6 days in the light (A, B) or for 4 days in the dark (C–F) on noninductive (A, C, E) or inductive (0.1% (v/v) EtOH) medium (B, D, F), optionally supplemented with ACC (10 μM) (E, F).
+**Figure 2.:** (A) to (F) Seedlings (wildtype and three independent emo-RNAi lines) grown either for 6 days in the light (A, B) or for 4 days in the dark (C–F) on noninductive (A, C, E) or inductive (0.1% (v/v) EtOH) medium (B, D, F), optionally supplemented with ACC (10 μM) (E, F).
 (G) Semiquantitative RT-PCR analysis of the transcript level of selected 14-3-3 isoforms in light-grown seedlings.
 (H) Hypocotyl length of etiolated seedlings (n = 30).
-(I) Primary root growth of seedlings grown for 4 days in the absence of ethanol followed by transfer to non-inductive (−) or inductive (+) medium for the indicated times (n = 16).DOI: http://dx.doi.org/10.7554/eLife.24336.006
+(I) Primary root growth of seedlings grown for 4 days in the absence of ethanol followed by transfer to non-inductive (−) or inductive (+) medium for the indicated times (n = 16).

 ![Figure 2—figure supplement 1.](https://cdn.elifesciences.org/articles/24336/elife-24336-fig2-figsupp1-v1.jpg)

-**Figure 2—figure supplement 1.:** em)o causes growth retardation phenotypes.(A) Schematic representation of the RNAi construct generated to reduce the expression of the 14-3-3 isoforms epsilon, mu and omicron.
+**Figure 2—figure supplement 1.:** (A) Schematic representation of the RNAi construct generated to reduce the expression of the 14-3-3 isoforms epsilon, mu and omicron.
 (B) Seedlings (two at a time, from left to right: wildtype, emo1-RNAi and amiRNA-(em)o)) grown for 6 days in the presence of ethanol.
-(C) Semiquantitative RT-PCR analysis of the transcript level of the targeted 14-3-3 isoforms in wildtype, emo1-RNAi and amiRNA-(em)o grown for 6 days in the absence (−) or presence (+) of ethanol.DOI: http://dx.doi.org/10.7554/eLife.24336.007
+(C) Semiquantitative RT-PCR analysis of the transcript level of the targeted 14-3-3 isoforms in wildtype, emo1-RNAi and amiRNA-(em)o grown for 6 days in the absence (−) or presence (+) of ethanol.

 ![Figure 2—figure supplement 2.](https://cdn.elifesciences.org/articles/24336/elife-24336-fig2-figsupp2-v1.jpg)

-**Figure 2—figure supplement 2.:** emo-RNAi roots.Semiquantitative RT-PCR analysis of the transcript level of selected auxin-induced genes in wildtype and emo1-RNAi seedlings grown for 7 days on MS medium followed by transfer to ethanol-containing (+) or -lacking (−) medium for 2 days and finally treated with mock (−) or 50 μM IAA (+) for 2 hr.
-Total RNA was extracted from root tissue.DOI: http://dx.doi.org/10.7554/eLife.24336.008
+**Figure 2—figure supplement 2.:** Semiquantitative RT-PCR analysis of the transcript level of selected auxin-induced genes in wildtype and emo1-RNAi seedlings grown for 7 days on MS medium followed by transfer to ethanol-containing (+) or -lacking (−) medium for 2 days and finally treated with mock (−) or 50 μM IAA (+) for 2 hr.
+Total RNA was extracted from root tissue.

 ![Figure 2—figure supplement 3.](https://cdn.elifesciences.org/articles/24336/elife-24336-fig2-figsupp3-v1.jpg)

-**Figure 2—figure supplement 3.:** emo-RNAi causes defects in the gravitropic growth response and auxin transport in both roots and aerial tissues.(A) to (D) Gravitropic root growth response of emo1-RNAi (B) as compared to wildtype (A).
+**Figure 2—figure supplement 3.:** (A) to (D) Gravitropic root growth response of emo1-RNAi (B) as compared to wildtype (A).
 Seedlings grown for 3 days in the absence of ethanol were transferred to inductive medium for 2 days, followed by reorientation (135°, arrows indicate gravity vector).
 Photos were taken after 5 days.
 Re-alignment to the gravity vector was recorded after 4 days (C, D, n = 30).
 (E) Acropetal auxin transport in emo1-RNAi roots.
 Seedlings grown for 4 days in the absence of ethanol were transferred to non-inductive (dark-gray bars) or inductive medium (light-gray bars) for 24 hr and 48 hr, respectively, followed by the application of agar droplets supplemented with radioactive IAA.
 Transport to the root tip was measured after 18 hr (n = 10 roots).
 (F) to (H) Etiolated wild-type (left side) and emo1-RNAi seedlings (right side) grown for 4 days in the absence (F, H) or presence of ethanol (G) and NPA (H).
 (I) to (L) Auxin response gradients visualized by DR5::GUS in wild type (I, J) and emo1-RNAi (K, L) in the absence (J, K) or presence of ethanol (I, L) and NPA (J).
 (M) to (P) Formation of adventitious roots in wild type (M, N) and emo1-RNAi (O, P) after 48 hr of ethanol induction followed by surgical removal of the primary root.
-Root regeneration 8 days after cutting is shown.DOI: http://dx.doi.org/10.7554/eLife.24336.009
+Root regeneration 8 days after cutting is shown.

 Semiquantitative RT-PCR confirmed that the expression of the targeted 14-3-3 isoforms was efficiently reduced upon ethanol treatment (Figure 2G, Figure 2—figure supplement 1C).
 Notably, transcript levels of all non-epsilon isoforms were unaffected (kappa, chi, upsilon shown in Figure 2G).
 Considering that 14-3-3 isoforms are highly homologous, this clearly suggests that the risk of potential off-targets of produced siRNA is marginal.